The Edit

 Brown Hart Gardens

 Built in 1906 and located above the old Duke Street electricity substation, Brown Hart Gardens were conceived after local residents complained that they had lost their Duke Street Gardens when these were leased to Westminster Electricity Supply Company.
 The unusual roof garden measures 10,000 sq.ft. and features a domed pavilion, moveable plants and seating and a café at its western end.
-It was voted the best public space at the New London Awards and, amusingly, is probably one of the few places where quarrelling is forbidden by law.
+It was voted the best public space at the New London Awards and, amusingly, is one of the few places where quarrelling is forbidden by law.

 Berkeley Square